Lee Hoffman

-Lee Hoffman, born Shirley Bell Hoffman, (August 14, 1932 in Chicago, Illinois – February 6, 2007 in Port Charlotte, Florida) was an American science fiction fan, an editor of early folk music fanzines, and an author of science fiction, Western and romance novels.
+Shirley Bell Hoffman (1932–2007) was an American science fiction fan, an editor of early folk music fanzines, and an author of science fiction, Western and romance novels.
+She wrote as Lee Hoffman.

 Career

 In 1950–53, she edited and published the highly regarded science fiction fanzine, Quandry.
-In November 1951, she began publication of Science-Fiction Five-Yearly, which has appeared regularly since then (the 2006 issue ran 58 pages).
+In November 1951, she began publication of Science-Fiction Five-Yearly, which appeared regularly since then (the 2006 issue ran 58 pages).
 Hoffman used a gender-neutral name within science fiction fandom, and many believed that she was a man.
-In 1952, she 'came out' as a leading editor of the science fiction fanzine Quandry at the 1952 Chicago World Con.
+In 1951, she 'came out' as a leading editor of the science fiction fanzine Quandry at the 1951 World Science Fiction Convention.
 Briefly married to editor Larry Shaw from 1956 to 1958, she was the assistant editor on the science fiction magazines he edited, Infinity Science Fiction and Science Fiction Adventures.
 During that same time, she began editing and publishing her folk music publications, Caravan and Gardyloo, which found a readership through Izzy Young's Folklore Center as the folk music scene expanded during the late 1950s.

 Hoffman won the Western Writers of America Spur Award for her novel The Valdez Horses (Doubleday, 1967).
 In Spain, John Sturges directed the 1973 film adaptation, The Valdez Horses/Valdez, il Mezzosangue (aka Chino), starring Charles Bronson and Jill Ireland.
 Under the pseudonym Georgia York, she wrote historical romances for Fawcett Books during the years 1979 to 1983.

 In her autobiographical writings, she described the mid-1960s events that led to her Western novels: